-Leo migrated the keylogging capture control in the cloudflare/quiche repository from a Cargo feature flag to a runtime configuration flag, ensuring that the decision to enable keylog capture is made at the final binary level rather than by intermediate dependencies.
-This approach improved deployment governance and reduced the risk of unintended keylog capture, addressing a nuanced security concern.
-Leo preserved backward compatibility to support a smooth migration and rollback process.
-The work demonstrated expertise in Rust, build system configuration, and system programming, and included careful integration with tokio-quiche, thorough testing, and validation across both build and runtime environments for reliability.
+Worked on the cloudflare/quiche repository to migrate keylogging capture control from a Cargo feature flag to a runtime configuration flag, ensuring that the decision to enable keylog capture is made at the final binary level rather than by intermediate dependencies.
+This approach improved deployment governance and reduced the risk of unintended keylog capture, while maintaining backward compatibility to support a smooth migration and rollback process.
+The work involved Rust system programming, build system configuration, and integration with tokio-quiche, with careful attention to testing and validation across both build and runtime environments.
+No major bugs were reported or fixed during this period.

 March 2025 monthly summary for cloudflare/quiche: Key features delivered include migrating the keylogging capture decision from a Cargo feature flag to a runtime configuration flag (--cfg capture_keylogs), ensuring the decision is evaluated at the final binary level to prevent unintended enablement by intermediate dependencies.
 This migration preserves backward-compatibility, providing a smooth transition path.
 Major bugs fixed: none reported in March 2025.
 Overall impact: improved security and governance by enforcing runtime control over sensitive behavior, reduced risk of accidental keylog capture, and strengthened deployment reliability.
 Technologies/skills demonstrated: Rust runtime configuration patterns, cfg flags, Cargo feature management, integration work with tokio-quiche, careful migration strategy, testing and validation across build and runtime.